uschatto/SE-Final-Project/DEPLOY.md

 ## CONTINUOUS INTEGRATION SERVER

+- We've used [this repository](https://github.com/CSC-510/Jenkins-Ansible) to setup Jenkins server.
 - Jenkins server is set up and github integration plugin is added to trigger build for our bot when a commit is made.

 - CI testing is done using Selenium testing and the respective shell commands are also configured in the Jenkins server job.